-The infrastructure today in Panama City, again, does not compare with that in Singapore, despite all the advancements and improvements that, yes, Panama has made on this front over the past 18 years.
+The infrastructure today in Panama City, again, does not compare with that in Singapore, despite all the advancements and improvements that, yes, Panama has made on this front over the past two decades.

-And buildings in this city don’t approach the same quality and amenity levels of the average structure in Singapore.
+And, historically, buildings in this city haven’t approached the same quality and amenity levels of the average structure in Singapore.

-But this is beginning to change… and I predict that Panama City is right now turning an historic corner.
+But this is changing… and I predict that Panama City is right now turning an historic corner.